-For the purposes of this policy, foreshores are areas along the coast that remain in a predominantly natural state and have been subject to minimal historical intervention.
-The vegetation in these areas will be managed in a way that enhances remnant biodiversity values and existing ecological significance.
+For the purposes of this policy foreshores are areas along the coast that remain in a predominantly natural state.
+The vegetation in these areas will be managed in a way that increase remnant biodiversity values and maintain existing ecological significance including protection of indigenous vegetation.